By Michelle Railey

 And, in one of your moments of serendipity (we’ll not say heroism), you caught her before her head hit anything hard.

 There might have been two times you have caught falling humans: one was a toddler whose fragile neck and highly-mobile body was not being well-guarded by the parent on whose lap the toddler sat…on a moving train.
 (I know, right?
 The grown-up in me doesn’t understand, to this day how that happened.)
-So you caught the little toddler as s/he fell off their parents lap, head-first, on the moving train (and you still remember the coldness of the parent: how dare a stranger touch their child, let alone a teenage girl who kept a tender skull from the floor, but whatevs).
+So you caught the little toddler as she fell off her parent’s lap, head-first, on the moving train (and you still remember the coldness of the parent: how dare a stranger touch their child, let alone a teenage girl who kept a tender skull from the floor, but whatevs).
 And you caught Wendy, when you were thirteen.
-Wang Chung was playing softly in the background, or maybe it was the lunchtime spiel, but Wendy passed out in Industrial Arts and you never really knew why.
+Wang Chung was playing softly in the background, or maybe it was the lunchtime spiel on pop FM radio, but Wendy passed out cold in Industrial Arts and you never really knew why.

 And you got to thinking, because you were at a wooden bar and you were reminded of slumber parties and being thirteen, about Industrial Arts.